kwatsen/xiax/README.md

        having "YYYY-MM-DD" in their names, the string "YYYY-MM-DD" must be included (e.g. `src="foobar@YYYY-MM-DD.yang"`).

+       FIXME: this is kind of annoying (much like the "-latest" suffix), worth trying to fix?

   * Inside included files containing dates:

      - the placeholder date "YYYY-MM-DD" must be used (e.g.,